 They then put the plan into action.
 Excel is able to fully customize training around any area of communication, including One-to-One Communication Skills, Presentation Excellence, Meeting Facilitation Skills, and Peer Leadership.
 In the case of this recent client, they identified several core challenges:

-Because the client recognized that this was truly a global need, they were very happy to work with Excel Communications, who truly have a global presence and partnerships that provide a set of truly local experiences to a globally equitable training program.
+Because the client recognized that this was truly a global need, they were very happy to work with Excel Communications, which truly has a global presence and partnerships that provide a set of truly local experiences to a globally equitable training program.
 Not only would they need to consider language differences, but content adaptations, as well.

 For this client, this kind of sensitive approach was very attractive about working with Excel.
 Where there were concerns, Excel had the nuanced experience it took to earn buy-in both from Corporate and from MSLs like yourself.
 They were able to address any cultural concerns, and completely set minds at ease through expressing a clear understanding of these customer-engaging medical functions.

-While it was not a disguised sales training, this client had previous understanding of Excel’s capabilities, having developed, among other work, exemplary and highly customized sales trainings for their company before, the scalability of which could serve as a model for this new format.
+While it was not a disguised sales training, this client had the previous understanding of Excel’s capabilities, having developed, among other work, exemplary and highly customized sales training for their company before, the scalability of which could serve as a model for this new format.

-Now, Excel Communications has developed trainings where their work stands completely on its own, just in developing communication skills.
-But they also kept the end goal in mind in working with this client, and knew it would need to be very integrated into the brand content to really land and stick, as well as to be usable down the road in additional sustaining training and onboarding.
+Now, Excel Communications has developed training where their work stands completely on its own, just in developing communication skills.
+But they also kept the end goal in mind in working with this client and knew it would need to be very integrated into the brand content to really land and stick, as well as to be usable down the road in additional sustaining training and onboarding.

-In the end, they formed a 50/50 partnership in creating the content of the trainings.
+In the end, they formed a 50/50 partnership in creating the content of the training.
 The client really brought all the brand content, and Excel brought in the skills, the tools, and the training.
-The deliverable was a one-and-a-half day face-to-face workshop led by Excel with the full support of Corporate Medical Affairs.
+The deliverable was a one-and-a-half-day face-to-face workshop led by Excel with the full support of Corporate Medical Affairs.